Pinjarra, Western Australia: Facilities

 Pinjarra contains Pinjarra Primary School, Pinjarra Senior High School, and St Joseph's Catholic Primary School.

 Pinjarra is the operating base for the Hotham Valley Tourist Railway.

 Peel Zoo, known for its bird wildlife, is situated near Pinjarra.

 Pinjarra contains one shopping centre, Pinjarra Junction, which opened in 2008.

 Future and growth

 Because of its close proximity to Mandurah and recent infrastructure and amenities investments, Pinjarra's population is likely to increase significantly through new subdivisions surrounding the original town-site.
-Armadale Railway Line also planning to extend till Byford in first phase and till Pinjarra in second phase.

 Sport

 Pinjarra is home to both Thoroughbred Horse Racing and Harness Racing at Pinjarra Park and Pinjarra Paceway, respectively, under the authority of Racing and Wagering Western Australia.
 The feature race events held at these venues are the Pinjarra Cups, held in April and March of each year at the respective venues.
 Pinjarra and the Peel Region is also one of the major centres for WA Racing, with a number of trainers and breeders established in the region.

+UFC Lightweight contender Quillan Salkilld was born in Pinjarra.